Hibalabari/printf/README.md

 The int argument is converted to an unsigned char and the resulting character is written.
 The representation of characters is based off the ASCII coding.
 ## s
 The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed up to (but not including) a null byte ('\0').
 If precision is specified, then this will determine how many characters are taken into account for printing.
+## p
+A void * pointer argument is printed as hexadecimal in lower caps representing an adress in memory.
+## %
+A ' % ' character is written and no conversion is made.
+The specification is as follows: %%.

 ## Heba && Eslam